iadvize/hello-world-javascript-library/README.md

 # hello-world-javascript-library

-Hello world javascript library used as repo template for other javascript libraries at iAdvize
+This is a repo template for other javascript libraries at iAdvize